Jorisvansteenbrugge/advbioinf/README.md

 # advbioinf
-These files are from a course I am currently taking
+These files are from a course I am currently taking.
+I do not expect anyone to use it